Marie-Anne Barbel: Legacy

 Barbel's life in business gives a close look at a woman functioning in the merchant class.
 An inventory of Marie-Anne's property in 1770 shows she lived a relatively bourgeois life and maintained several properties in settlement at Quebec.
 Despite serious losses during the Seven Years' War, she was able to divide a solid estate amongst the heirs on her retirement in 1777.

-More importantly, Marie-Anne Barbel's life is an example of the diverse kinds of women that existed in New France.
+According to scholar Lilianne Plamondon, Marie-Anne Barbel's life is an example of the diverse kinds of women that existed in New France.
 In the history of New France, much attention is given to women such as Marguerite Bourgeoys, Marie de l'Incarnation, and Jeanne Mance.
 These were all religious figures who influenced public life.
 However, there were numerous important women who took up important roles in the economic life of New France.
 Barbel was not an exception, and many women had prominent business roles.
-This is an area of research where a lot of work can still be done.